 The truth isn’t always pleasant, but it may be the thing you need to accept to start heading in the right direction.

-An important step to take to stop worrying about money is to stop being a victim of your current situation.
+A vital step to stop worrying about money is to stop being a victim of your current situation.
 Accept your current situation, and have compassion for yourself.

 Don’t beat yourself up for why you’re currently a financial mess.
 Instead, put things in perspective and realize that everyone has setbacks.
-Tell yourself things like “I know this is a challenging time for me right now.
-But, what can I do to feel better?”
+Tell yourself, “I know this is a challenging time for me.
+But what can I do to feel better?”

-Your brain has the capacity to give and receive care, so you can be supportive of yourself during hard times.
+Your brain can give and receive care so you can support yourself during hard times.
 Start small by changing the stories you play in your mind after each failure.
 Eventually, you’ll handle setbacks better, allowing you to live a happier life.

 The Truth On Why You’re Terrible With Your Finances

 Do you like to wear nice clothes, or are you trying to impress others?
 Do you enjoy going to the bars each weekend, or are you trying to fit in?